Yashiru/FairTrip/README.md

 ```

 ### With the Ionic CLI:

-Take the name after `ionic2-starter-`, and that is the name of the template to be used when using the `ionic start` command below:
+install typescript cordova and ionic, and serve application on local web server

 ```bash
 $ sudo npm install -g ionic cordova typescript
 $ ionic serve
 ```

-Then, to run it on device, cd into `myTabs` and run:
+Then, to run it on device, cd into `FairTrip` and run:

 ```bash
 $ ionic cordova platform add ios/android